-Theme Intervention Phases & key actions Ask Progress Lead Birmingham - Route to Zero Route to Zero Action Plan In order to deliver on our low carbon objectives, we have prepared an action plan that sets out our commitments to deliver programmes under seven key themes: New Build Housing Housing retrofit Transport Electric Vehicles Waste Energy The Natural Environment Renewal Action Plan agreed by Council - January 2021 Ongoing implementation of programmes In development Political declaration of a climate emergency and commitment to achieving net zero carbon both within the City Council's operations and across the City as a whole.
-BCC supported by the Route to Zero Task Force

-Theme Intervention Phases & key actions Ask Progress Lead Annual update to Full Council - January 2022 BCC governance and staffing resource agreed East Birmingham - Route to Zero Ward End &amp; Cole Valley Skills Hub The project will create an enhanced skills and digital training hub at Ward End Park, supporting local SMEs and social enterprises.
-Further employment and skills opportunities will be created through a linked programme of connectivity and green infrastructure projects focussed on the strategic Cole Valley green corridor which will create new connections through green spaces, connecting residential areas and places of employment so as to facilitate active travel and economic recovery.
-Recovery Secure funding Delivery £2m Work underway with GBSLEP to prepare business case for external funding BCC, Planning and Development East Birmingham - Route to Zero Cole Valley Corridor The Cole Valley will be the focus for investment in walking, cycling and green and blue infrastructure, which will be delivered in partnership with key stakeholders such as the Environment Agency and with the close involvement of local communities to maximise social value.
-This work will be co-ordinated with wider active travel and green and space initiatives in the area in accordance with the approach set out in the East Birmingham Inclusive Growth Strategy.
-Recovery £2m European funding bid in development Birmingham and Black Country Wildlife Trust national bid successful BCC, Planning and Development
+Theme Intervention Phases and key Ask Progress Partners Birmingham - Route to Zero Route to Zero Action Plan • In order to deliver on our low carbon objectives, we will prepare an action plan that will set out our commitments to deliver programmes under seven key themes: - New house bulding Housing retrofit Transport Electric vehicles Waste Energy The natural environment.
+Renewal.
+Action Plan agreed by Council - Jan.
+In development.
+Political declaration of a climate emergency and commitment to achieving net zero carbon both within the City Council's operations and across the City as a whole.
+BCC governance and staffing resource agreed.
+BCC supported by the Route to Zero Taskforce East Birmingham - Route to Zero Ward End and Cole Valley Skills Hub The project will create an enhanced skills and digital training hub at Ward End Park, supporting local SMEs and social enterprises.
+Further employment and skills opportunities will be created through a linked programme of connectivity and green infrastructure projects focussed on the strategic Cole Valley green corridor creating new connections through green spaces, connecting residential areas and places of employment so as to facilitate active travel and economic recovery.
+Recovery.
+Secure funding.
+Delivery. f2m.
+Work underway with GBSLEP to prepare business case.
+BCC, Planning and Development